SEND and Inclusion Support Model

 Strategic Meetings

-In the next few weeks, we will hold the first Strategic Meetings with Trusts.
-These meetings aim to create opportunities at a strategic level to reflect, review and collaborate to support the outcomes of children.
+Strategic meetings have now started taking place with Trusts and larger federations.
+These aim to create opportunities at a strategic level to reflect, review and collaborate to support outcomes for children.

 Find out more

 This is a big change to ways of working and we are keen to help people understand what it will mean for them.
-As well as the questions document attached, we will also be holding two webinars for people to hear more about the Model and changes to the EPSS delivery model.
+As well as the frequently asked questions (FAQs) on the next page, we held two webinars about the model and changes to the EPSS delivery model.

 Frequently Asked Questions about EPSS Traded Services